Uber CEO proves Silicon Valley has a management problem

 Over the past few years, tech's biggest companies -- including Apple, Facebook, Google and even Uber -- have been working to recruit a more diversified workforce and make their corporate cultures more open.
 But while they've been able to dream up faster chips, smarter smartphones and savvier services, they say it's been a really difficult challenge to find, promote and keep women and minorities.

 Well, good news!
-Thanks to Uber, the world's most valuable startup, tech can finally realize what the issue actually is: a management problem.
+Thanks to Uber, the world's most valuable startup, tech has finally figured out what the problem actually is: a management problem.

 It's not a lack of women or minorities with STEM degrees that's hampering their efforts.
 It's people like now former Uber CEO Travis Kalanick: "leaders" who are unwilling or unable to build, inspire and manage diverse teams, and who instill corporate cultures that twist and break rules, encourage frat-boy behavior and create a fug of fear for anyone who doesn't fit in -- yet who expect a pass because they're promoting "innovation and disruption."